No-Fail Fermented Garlic (with Sauerkraut Juice)

 Instructions

-• Place the peeled garlic cloves in a quart mason jar, leaving 2-3 inches of space at the top.
+• Place the peeled garlic cloves in a quart mason jar, leaving 2-3 inches of space at the top and pour the sauerkraut juice over the garlic.

 • In another jar, dissolve the salt in 1/3 cup of hot water.
 Once the salt has dissolved, add the rest of the water cold to the jar to cool it down.